micamash/tv-search-app/README.md

 TV-Search-App

-In progress
-A search app used to find TV shows and TV show details.
+A search app used to search for TV shows and TV show details.

 ## Table of contents